Greenway High School (Minnesota): Athletics

 Greenway High School sponsors boys' and girls' sports programs, referred to as the Greenway Raiders.
 During state tournaments for the various sports, the school is often referred to as Greenway of Coleraine.
 In recent years, due to declining enrollment, some programs — namely football — form cooperative teams with neighboring school districts with similar enrollment challenges.
 Both the boys' and girls' cross country and track and field teams combine with neighboring Nashwauk-Keewatin, while the girls' hockey team competes with nearby Grand Rapids.
-Often in these type of arrangements, a unique (and neutral) nickname is chosen to reflect the shared nature of the schools participating: the football team, and both the boy's and girls' cross country and track and field teams, for example, are called the GNK Titans; the girls' hockey team is referred to as the GRG Lightning.
+Often in these types of arrangements, a unique (and neutral) nickname is chosen to reflect the shared nature of the schools participating: the football team, and both the boy's and girls' cross country and track and field teams, for example, are called the GNK Titans; the girls' hockey team is referred to as the GRG Lightning.
 In some cases, however, combined athletic teams do not have a name that reflects the dual nature of the participating schools.
 The boys' hockey team includes students from Nashwauk-Keewatin and Deer River but is still referred to simply as the Greenway Raiders.